jddiam/lottery-generator/README.txt

 User MUST be older than 18.
 User may play a MAXIMUM of 5 numbers per day.
 User must then wait 24 hours before they can play again.
-Numbers must be between 1 and 49 inclusive.
+Numbers MUST be between 1 and 49 inclusive.
 A winning number displays a congratulatory message and resets the lottery system.

 --